LBNL-UCB-STI/beam/docs/protocols.rst

 2. The Driver schedules NotifyLegEndTriggers for all riders in the PassengerSchedule associated with the current BeamLeg.
 3. The Driver creates a list of alighters from the PassengerSchedule associated with the BeamLeg to track which agents have yet to alight the vehicle.
 4. When all expected AlightingConfirmation messages are recieved from the vehicle, the Driver publishes a PathTraversalEvent and proceeds with the following steps.
-5. If the Driver has more legs in the PassengerSchedule, she schedules a StartLegTrigger based on the start queueStartTime of that BeamLeg.
+5. If the Driver has more legs in the PassengerSchedule, she schedules a StartLegTrigger based on the start time of that BeamLeg.
 6. Else the Driver schedules a PassengerScheduleEmptyTrigger to execute in the current tick.
 7. The Driver transitions to the Waiting state.